YottaDB/YDBDoc/ProgGuide/langfeat.rst

 .. parsed-literal::
    ^|expr|name[(subscript[,...])]

-In YottaDB/GT.M, the expression identifies the Global Directory for mapping the global variable.
+In YottaDB, the expression identifies the Global Directory for mapping the global variable.

 Environment specifications permit easy access to global variables in alternative databases, including other "copies" of active variables in the current database.
 Environment specifications are sometimes referred to as extended global syntax or extended value syntax.

-YottaDB/GT.M also allows:
+YottaDB also allows:

 .. parsed-literal::
    ^|expr1,expr2|name[(subscript[,...])]

-Where the first expression identifies the Global Directory and the second expression is accepted but ignored by YottaDB/GT.M.
+Where the first expression identifies the Global Directory and the second expression is accepted but ignored by YottaDB.

-To improve compatibility with some other M implementations, YottaDB/GT.M also accepts another non-standard syntax.
+To improve compatibility with some other M implementations, YottaDB also accepts another non-standard syntax.
 In this syntax, the leading and trailing up-bar (|) are respectively replaced by a left square-bracket ([) and a right square-bracket (]).
 This syntax also requires expratoms, rather than expressions.
 For additional information on expratoms, see “Expressions”.

 The formats for this non-standard syntax are: